 As the saying goes, "opposites attract."
 However, that may not be true when it comes to coronary risk factors, says a new study published in the American Journal of Epidemiology.
 If one spouse has risk factors for heart disease, the other spouse is more likely to share similarities in measures of health, such as smoking, body mass index, blood pressure, triglycerides, LDL "bad" cholesterol, and weight, the study shows.

 Researchers studied 100,000 pairs of spouses for major coronary risk factor and attributed the similarity between husbands and wives to several reasons: First, spouses share environmental factors; they have the same lifestyle.
 Secondly, people tend to be attracted to mates like themselves.

-That makes sense, says Karen Doy, R.N., supervisor of Genesis Cardiac Rehabilitation, who has seen at least 10 couples go through cardiac rehabilitation together -- some at the same time.
+That makes sense, says Karen Doy, R.N., manager of Genesis Cardiopulmonary Rehabilitation, who has seen at least 10 couples go through cardiac rehabilitation together -- some at the same time.
 "Couples go to the same restaurants together, and often tend to enjoy the same high-fat foods.
 They often share the same level of activity and deal with the same stress in the family."

 The Reddicks grew up on farms, and were accustomed to high-fat, country cooking.
 It was only natural for that diet to continue after they married.

 "Marvin was the first to know he had coronary artery disease," Florence says.
 "We were in Florida at the time when he began experiencing shoulder and chest pain.
 I'm a nurse and worried he was having a heart attack."